MasterJ93/ATProtoKit/API_GUIDELINES.md

     - For Lexicon Models and Lexicon Methods (seen below):
         - Files that contain a lexicon model should be based on the lexicon that it's used for.
 To be more specific, the lexicon's hostname, subdomain, and action name are combined into one.
         Examples:
-            - BskyActorDefs.swift
+            - AppBskyActorDefs.swift
-            - BskyRichTextFacet.swift
+            - AppBskyRichTextFacet.swift
-            - AtprotoSyncSubscribeRepos.swift
+            - ComAtprotoSyncSubscribeRepos.swift
-            - OzoneCommunicationDefs.swift
+            - ToolsOzoneCommunicationDefs.swift
         - With respect to file names, files which contain lexicon models don't use the requirement of expanding the shortened name, as they're designed to be closely aligned with the name of the namespaced identifier.
         - Files that contain a lexicon method will be named the same as the method, albeit, in PascalCase.
             - For admin and moderator methods, the file name must have an "-AsAdmin" suffix.